 Extra recycling bins can be provided free of charge by contacting us online at https://info.dumgal.gov.uk/faultreporting/

-17. Can I use wheelie bin liners in my recycling bins?
+19. Can I use wheelie bin liners in my red or blue lidded bins?

 No, all recycling should be placed in the blue and red-lidded bins loose and not bagged as we cannot recycle the bags.
 The items being placed into these bins should be clean, dry and washed.

 You can use bin bags or liners in your general non-recyclable waste bin.

 Certain larger supermarkets now accept plastic carrier bags, bread bags, etc. for recycling.

 20. Can you provide assistance with my bins?